 Nutrition & Health Benefits of Quinoa

-Quinoa is one of the healthiest food that makes it essential to add to our daily diet.
+Quinoa is one of the healthiest food makes it essential to add to our daily diet.
 This is a pseudo-cereal and technically not a cereal grain.
 However, this is again considered as a whole grain.
 With many health benefits, this pseudo-cereal is a real superfood.

-Quinoa is high in fiber, many other vitamins and minerals such as iron, potassium, magnesium, calcium, phosphorous, copper, folate, zinc, manganese, and many other essential nutrients.
+Quinoa is high in fiber, and many other vitamins and minerals such as iron, potassium, magnesium, calcium, phosphorous, copper, folate, zinc, manganese, and many other essential nutrients.
 (Source)

 At that same time, quinoa contains oxalates, which inhibit the absorption of calcium and can cause kidney stones.
 It also contains phytic acid that binds with other minerals making it unavailable to our body to some extent.

 It contains plant antioxidants, known as flavonoid which has anti-inflammatory, antiviral, and anti-cancer effects.
 Thus antioxidants fight against free radicals and prevent the damage caused by free radicals.
 It increases overall metabolic health.
 Sprouting quinoa increases the antioxidant level.